|Monday||10:00 am - 1:00 pm|

 Is photography allowed in the Museum?

 Yes.
 Photography is permitted for private noncommercial use except where otherwise posted.
 Photographs cannot be published, sold, reproduced, transferred, distributed or otherwise commercially exploited in any way.
-Tripods are not permitted in any gallery.
+To protect our visitors and the objects in our galleries, the Penn Museum prohibits the use of tripods, monopods, or selfie sticks in our museum and gardens.
+We do, however, continue to encourage Museum visitors to take photos and share their experiences with others.

 Can I sketch in the Museum?